Santa Sangre: Plot

-A naked man, Fénix, clings to a tree trunk in a cell at a mental asylum.
-A doctor and nurses coax him from his perch using a raw fish, which he starts to eat.
-As they dress him in coveralls, a tattoo of a phoenix on his chest is made visible.

-Years ago, Fénix was a child magician in a Mexican circus, Circo del Gringo, run by his father Orgo, a knife-thrower, and his mother Concha, an aerialist.
-The circus includes a tattooed lady who performs with Orgo, her adopted daughter Alma (a deaf-mute mime and tightrope walker whom Fénix loves), Fénix's dwarf friend Aladin, a troupe of clowns and an elephant.
-Orgo flirts publicly with the tattooed lady.
+Fénix is a child magician in a Mexican circus, Circo del Gringo, run by his father Orgo, a knife-thrower, and his mother Concha, an aerialist.
+The circus includes a tattooed lady who performs with Orgo, her adopted daughter Alma (a deaf-mute mime and tightrope walker whom Fénix is infatuated with), Fénix's dwarf friend Aladin, a troupe of clowns and an elephant.
 Concha also leads a Folk Catholic cult whose patron saint is a girl who was raped and had her arms cut off.
 (Note: The cult is inspired by the Catholic saint Maria Goretti (1890–1902), who was the victim of an attempted rape and then murdered at age 11; her attacker, Alessandro Serenelli, later repented and became a Capuchin friar.)
-Their church is about to be razed at the behest of the landowner, but the followers make a last stand against police and bulldozers.
-A Monsignor arrives to resolve the conflict, but he decides the temple is sacrilegious and leaves in disgust, so the demolition proceeds.
-Fénix leads Concha back to the circus, where she discovers Orgo's affair, but Orgo hypnotizes Concha and rapes her.
+Their church is about to be razed at the behest of the landowner, but the followers make a last stand against the police and bulldozers.
+A Monsignor arrives to resolve the conflict, but after he denounces the temple as sacrilegious and leaves in disgust, the demolition proceeds.
+Fénix leads Concha back to the circus, where she discovers Orgo having an affair with the tattooed lady.
+Concha is furious, but Orgo calms her through hypnosis before raping her.

-The circus elephant dies, much to Fénix's grief.
-It is paraded through the city inside a giant casket, which is dropped into the city dump.
-Hundreds of scavengers open it, tear apart the elephant, and take away the meat.
-Orgo chides Fénix for crying "like a little girl" and tattoos a phoenix onto his chest, identical to the one on his own chest, using a knife dipped in red ink.
-This tattoo, Orgo says, makes Fénix a man.
+The circus elephant dies and is paraded through the city inside a giant casket, which is dropped into the city dump.
+Hundreds of scavengers open it, tear apart the elephant's carcass, and take away its meat.
+Orgo chides Fénix for mourning the elephant and uses a knife to give Fénix a chest tattoo of a phoenix identical to his own, which he claims makes Fénix a man.

-Later, during Concha's aerial act, she sees Orgo giving the tattooed lady a pearl necklace.
-She chases after them, finds them having sex, and pours sulphuric acid on Orgo's genitals.
-Orgo retaliates by cutting off both her arms, then walks into the street and slits his own throat.
-Locked inside a trailer, Fénix witnesses this.
+During Concha's aerial act, she sees Orgo giving the tattooed lady a pearl necklace.
+She chases after them, finds them about to have sex, and pours sulphuric acid on Orgo's genitals.
+Orgo retaliates by cutting off her arms, then walks into the street and slits his own throat.
+Fénix witnesses all this from the trailer that Concha locked him inside.
 Afterwards, he sees the tattooed lady drive off with Alma.